ClodaghMurphy/pandsproject2019/README.md

 I have written scripts that display univariate (single variable) and multivariate (two or more variables) versions of boxplots<br>

 x.
 Histograms represent one variable in a visualisation (different from a bar chart which relates two!).
-Using matplotlib, it is a very simple command to create a histogram and this is the philosophy behind the library - "make easy things easy and hard things possible".
+Using matplotlib, it is a very simple command to create a histogram and this is the philosophy behind the library - "make easy things easy and hard things possible".  <br>
-xi.
+xi I used matplotlib to plot a scattermatrix displays all the fields on both x and y axis, so it's a lot of information in one image.
+The variables are represented in both scatterplots and histograms.
+A scattermatrix provides an overview that shows connections between the data and is used to identify structured relationships between types of data. xii.
 The analysis I have detailed so far is considered to be exploring the data using "descriptive statistics", it's a starting point to help understand the data by summarising what you have (as opposed to making predictions or inferential statistics).<br>Important statistics to set out are what is normal (central) and what is at the outermost ranges (variability, spread, deviation).
 A box plot can provide a lot of these statistics in one image i.e., the boxes are what is central while the outlier circles represent the deviations.

 ![alt text](https://github.com/ClodaghMurphy/pandsproject2019/blob/master/Multivariate%20Boxplot.png "Multivariate Box Plot")

-xii.
+xiii.
 [Ben Hamner](https://www.kaggle.com/benhamner/sepal-width-vs-length)  In his graph all 50 setosa flowers can be seen lying distinctly separate, the other 100 flowers merge.
 Therefore, he proves with a scatter graph that the setosa species is "linearly separable" from the other two in the data set.

-xiii.
+ivx.
 The standard deviation is a measurement statisticians use for the amount of variability (or spread)
 among the numbers in a data set.
 As the term implies, a standard deviation is a standard (or typical) amount of
 deviation (or distance) from the average (or mean, as it is usually referred to by statisticians).
-ivx.
+xv.
 Having first analysed the data set, I attempt to draw some conclusions by plotting scatterplots and interpreting them.
 Comparison of "like with like" (i.e. petals with petals) should provide more meaningful results.
 I used scatterplots to compare petals and then sepals.
 The plot produced in 21analysis.py illustrates that in terms of petals, setosa species are the smallest, virginica the largest and versicolor roughly in the middle.
 For sepals - the widest ones belong to the setosa species, the narrowest to versicolor with virginica in the middle although there is some cross-over between the last two species.
 ![alt text](https://github.com/ClodaghMurphy/pandsproject2019/blob/master/Scatterplot.png "Scatterplot Plot")

+xvi A very brief look at machine learning and scikit-Learn. <br>Machine learning is the technique of using computers to extract knowledge and gain insight into data.
+I consider that the iris dataset is a great starting point because an absolute beginner can start to see patterns in the data simply by using scatterplots and boxplots, thereby helping to understand the concept and how it might work when the machine can see patterns a human cannot.
+Scikit-Learn is a python library that is used for machine learning and statistical modelling.